Rumpunzel/rpg-thingy/playing-the-game/interacting-with-the-world.md

 {: .important }
 > Maro is infiltrating an enemy outpost in the dark of night.
 The group agrees that he may use the implied `Moonless Night` trait on the scene to gain **1** additional die when sneaking past the guards.
 As long as it remains night, he may add **1** additional die to his infiltration attempts.

-{: .important }
-> Cyrene tracks a ghoul through the sewers to its hiding place, where a fight erupts.
-Cyrene discovered the `Light Sensitivity` trait with rating **2** of ghouls while doing research and raises the torch in her hand as she rushes forward.
-Everyone at the table agrees that she can use the trait to her advantage, both when attacking and defending, this way, and she adds **2** die to her attack roll as she blinds the ghoul with fire.
-As long as she has her torch in this fight with the ghoul, she may add **2** additional die to her attack and defense rolls.

 ## Discovering Traits